TempAqua/TempAqua_App/README.md

 ### QGIS

-1. Download and Install the latest version from the [official web page](https://www.qgis.org/en/site/forusers/download.html).
+1. Download and Install the latest version (>= 3.30) from the [official web page](https://www.qgis.org/en/site/forusers/download.html).

 2. In QGIS, open the plugin library and search for **qfield sync**.
 Select the plugin in the list and click on **Install**.
    ![   ](doc/static/qfield-sync_install.png)

-3. Add required python libraries

-   - Open `OSGeo4W shell` (packed with QGIS in the start menu)
-   - Use Python’s pip to install the libraries:
-     - `pip install -U python-dotenv`
-   - Re-launch QGIS

-###

 ### Get the Code